-3. MATAA is free software released under the GNU General Public License (GPL).
+- 2. MATAA does not rely on a specific computer platform, because MATAA runs from within MATLAB or GNU Octave.
+These 'number-crunching' programs run on virtually all current platforms (see Sec.
+1.2 if you are not familiar with MATLAB or Octave). - 3.
+MATAA is free software released under the GNU General Public License1 (GPL).
 You are free to study the source code, adapt it to your needs, and release your improved version under the GPL.
-You can download MATAA from www.audioroot.net/mataa.html.
+You can download MATAA from mataa.sourceforge. net.

 MATAA is essentially a collection of MATLAB/Octave programs, which provide the building blocks for analysis procedures to test all kinds of audio devices.
-Furthermore, MATAA contains readymade scripts using these building blocks to conduct typical analyses and tests (e.g., to measure the impulse response and the frequency response of a loudspeaker).
-Alternatively, you can design specific test routines to efficiently analyze virtually anything that can be analyzed with audio test signals.
+Further, MATAA contains ready-made scripts using these building blocks to conduct typical analyses and tests (e.g. to measure the impulse response and the frequency response of a loudspeaker).
+Alternatively, specific test routines can be designed to efficiently analyze virtually anything that can be analyzed with audio test signals.